 If you are an active LinkedIn user, you may have spotted several new features on LinkedIn lately.
 Some of these new features are LinkedIn’s way of responding to COVID-19.
 In fact, in hindsight, it’s worked out a blessing for many businesses that LinkedIn launched its Events facility back in October 2019, given that most professionals had to take their services online in 2020.

-Others have been released in a bid to improve the channel and users’ experience of it.
-You may even think that a few of the new features on LinkedIn are an attempt to copy or keep up with other social media platforms.
-Let’s take a look at the recent additions to the LinkedIn offering:
+LinkedIn has since released some other new features in a bid to improve its User Experience.
+You may even think that a few of these new features are an attempt to copy or keep up with other social media platforms.
+Let’s take a look at the recent additions to what LinkedIn offers …

 There are some key deficiencies in Polls, however.
-One of these downsides being that they don’t appear on your timeline and can’t be easily found once you have published a Poll.
+One of these downsides is that they don’t appear on your timeline and can’t be easily found once you have published a Poll.
 Polls might be a useful tool serving as an instant attention grabber, but I’m not yet convinced of their long-term value.
 The quality of the question you pose in your Poll is most definitely key to the success of your Poll.
-If it resonates with your audience and is thought-provoking it’ll attract the engagement.
+If it’s thought-provoking and resonates with your audience, the engagement will come.

 Interestingly, some of my LinkedIn Connections thought LinkedIn Polls will be no substitute for good quality content on LinkedIn that answers questions people often ask (rather than asking them) BUT…

 …Mackayla Paul has compiled a helpful list of 9 ways to use LinkedIn Polls for business over on Social Media Examiner.
 These ideas include: